-Certified document translation services in Serbia can be provided by a certified translation professional, a court interpreter, sometimes called a sworn-at-court translator.
+Certified document translation services in Serbia can be provided by a certified translator.
+This is a translation professional often called a court interpreter or a sworn-at-court translator.

 Halifax provides certified translation services for a wide range of languages.
 They are carried out by a sworn translator selected for the right language combination and available to suit the client’s schedule.

 For official interpreting services, we provide a court interpreter at the time and location you need.

 A sworn translator usually charges per physical stamped page, though longer documents can be charged according to the number of words or characters, like other translations.
 Prices range from around 11 euros per page (English< >Serbian) to 30 euros (Hebrew, Japanese).

 An official interpreter costs from 50 to 100 euros per hour at your location, depending on the language and duration of the assignment.

 A sworn translator is accredited by the Ministry of Justice.
 He or she has an official stamp that is applied to the pages of a certified translation.
 The official translation is bound to the original document, signed and sealed.

 Official translation services of this kind are usually required for documents in any language that are used for an official procedure in the Republic of Serbia, or when using a Serbian document in an official context abroad.
 In Serbia, official court documents, diplomas, certificates and supporting documents for applications for any government service must often be submitted together with an official translation.